 Residents and private property owners in the Lideta redevelopment area were given the choice of relocating or staying in the area.
-Out of the 323 property owners, only 81 chose to remain; while the others relocated outside of the project area (Zeluel 2018).
-Almost all residents living in government (kebele) houses chose to relocate for fear that the construction of condominium housing would take longer than planned or that they would incur additional costs of paying higher rent for the interim accommodation (Zeluel 2018; Bimora and Mulat 2012).
+Out of the 323 property owners only 81 chose to remain while the others relocated outside of the project area24 (Zeluel 2018).
+Almost all residents living in government (kebele) houses chose to relocate for fear that the construction of condominium housing would take longer than planned or that they would incur additional costs of paying higher rent for the interim accommodation (Bimora and Mulat 2012; Zeluel 2018).
 Residents who did choose to relocate, including informal and cohabiting residents (who were, in this case, considered illegal), could rent another kebele or condominium house of their preference in a different part of the city.
-The ability to pay a deposit of 10-30 percent of the total cost up front determined the size of the condominium that families could occupy under a long-term lease, with the title deed (or, more appropriately, the use rights) prepared under the name of the owner after the full mortgage was legally paid, over a 10- to 20-year period of time (UN-Habitat 2011).
+The ability to pay a deposit of 10-30 percent of the total cost upfront determined the size of the condominium families could 'own' under a long term lease, with the title deed (or, more appropriately, the use rights) prepared under the name of the owner after full mortgage was legally paid over 10-20 years periods of time (UN- Habitat 2011).
 This shift to condominiums rather than rental was a pro-equity component, yet the lack of trust in the government and the need to come up with a substantial down payment minimized its positive effect.
-Unique to the Lideta project was a program supported by an NGO named NEWA that assisted female-headed low-income households with paying the deposit needed for condominiums.
+Unique to the Lideta project was a program supported by an NGO named NEWA25 that assisted female-headed low-income households with paying the deposit needed for condominiums.